diogosmendonca/SingletonPracticeTemplate/README.md

 Check the console messages of the tests to improve your Singleton.
 If all tests are passing, your implementation is correct.

+The minimum Java JDK  version for testing is 11.